Skip to main content

 A: 7 years!
 I started off as a casual penguin keeper, worked part time while I was studying and am now a full-time keeper.
 Getting greeted by penguins every morning is just as exciting as it was 7 years ago.

-Q: What could be a next career move for penguin keepers?
+Q: What could be the next career move for penguin keepers?

 A: It can be quite a competitive industry to get into and many people start off with part time positions before securing full-time work.
 From a full-time penguin keeper role, you could progress to a team leader or curator position within the aquarium.